zer0cache/matic-docs/docs/validate/validate/run-validator-binaries.md

 where

-* ETHEREUM_PRIVATE_KEY — your Ethereum address private key.
+* ETHEREUM_PRIVATE_KEY — your Ethereum wallet address.

 This will generate `priv_validator_key.json`.
 Move the generated JSON file to the Heimdall configuration directory: